 Disposal of Hazardous Materials

-Hazardous chemical waste, absorbent materials, waste water, expired chemicals, contaminated containers, contaminated pallets, and other contaminated objects shall be disposed.
-The disposal methods are in MSDS.
+Hazardous chemical waste, absorbent materials, waste water, expired chemicals, contaminated containers, contaminated pallets, and other contaminated objects shall be disposed of properly.
+The disposal methods are specified in MSDS.
 The airport may contract a certified company for disposal of hazardous materials.

 Contaminated containers can be disposed or reused if treated properly.